johnteske/fmail-dev/README.md

 * clean `build` (and `src`?) directory after archive (require task to make sure copy was successful)

 #### Maintenance and documentation
-* reconfigure todo and workflow list as checkboxes?
 * add requirements and setup information
 * test with `grunt-replace` v0.10.2
 * look into express server over livereload